PRABHAV-RA2011003011010/Graduate_Admission_Prediction/README.md

 -->Once architecture is ready fit the test data(both input and output) to the architecture and let it get trained.<br>
 Note:
 -->If it's a regression problem use linear in the last layer.
--->If it's classification problem use sigmoid or soft max
+-->If it's binary classification problem use sigmoid and for multi classification problem soft max
 ## Model Evaluation
 -->To validate your model give the input test data and capture all the outputs.
 -->Compare the outputs given by the model with the actual outputs in test using a loss function and check the performance of thr model.